You’re faced with a data breach. What should you do?

 There are a number of steps which organisations need to take when a data breach takes place to protect its data subjects and the organisation.

-What is a data breach? – A personal data breach under GDPR (sometimes referred to as a “data breach”) is an incident where personal data is accidentally or unlawfully lost, altered, destroyed or accessed or disclosed without authorisation.
+What is a data breach? – A personal data breach under GDPR (sometimes referred to as a “data breach”) is a breach of security where personal data is accidentally or unlawfully lost, altered, destroyed or accessed or disclosed without authorisation.
 For example, a file of papers with customer address details is left on a train, an email is sent to the wrong address, data is maliciously altered by an employee or your organisation falls victim to a cyber-attack.

 Fact finding and investigation – It is essential to quickly assemble the factual background to the breach, asking questions such as what happened?
 When did it happen?
 How did it happen?
 What data was involved, what individuals are affected and what are the likely consequences of the breach?
 This needs to happen quickly as the timeline for notification of data breaches is short.
 You should engage with your DPO or head of data protection (as applicable) at this stage to ensure they are fully aware of the situation.
 You will also need to consider how you will handle any press interest in the breach.